sparors/laravel-ussd/readme.md

 $ composer require sparors/laravel-ussd
 ```

-Ussd is meant to provide zero configuration out of the box.
+Laravel USSD is meant to provide zero configuration out of the box.
 But optional you can publish the configuration to customize it to suit you.

 ``` bash
 $ php artisan vendor:publish --provider="Sparors\Ussd\UssdServiceProvider" --tag=config